When in Rome…

 Although it’s usually safe to drink the water in most places in Italy, Italians waiters always ask guests the same question when they sit down at a table—Con gas (frizzante) or senza gas (naturale)?

-Mineral water not only tastes better (thus, enhancing the taste of an already delicious meal) but also has some purported health benefits.
 And, if one person at the table prefers bubbles and the other doesn’t, it’s proper etiquette to order a bottle (or half-bottle) of each.

-Food Rule #12 – Don’t order an Italian-American dish at a restaurant
+Food Rule #13 – Don’t order an Italian-American dish at a restaurant

 Chicken Parmesan with Cheese and Marinara Sauce served over spaghetti